 i.
 Consent for Establishment (CTE) (Consent to Establish)

-An industrial unit's Consent for Establishment (CTE) as the word implies is prerequisite prior to any industry or process being established.
-Without CTE no industrial operation is permitted to begin.
+An industrial unit's Consent for Establishment (CTE), as the word implies, is a prerequisite before any industry or process being established.
+Without CTE, no industrial operation is permitted to begin.
 The CTE shall be collected from the State Pollution Control Board (State Board) concerned, through section 25 of the Water Act (Pollution Prevention and Control Act, 1974).
-As a first step, and in compliance with Rule 32 of the Water (Pollution Prevention and Control) Rules 1975, a proposal for grant of CTE should be sent to the State Board in Form OG/XIII (ref Appendix I).
+As a first step, and in compliance with Rule 32 of the Water (Pollution Prevention and Control) Rules 1975, a proposal for the grant of CTE should be sent to the State Board in Form OG/XIII (ref Appendix I).

-Details relating to the position of the building, whether it is in a permitted industrial estate or private land or transformed ground, etc., must be furnished along with other documents relating to the possession or leased place, rented etc. Information relating to the manufacturing product, manufacturing process, raw materials used, water audit, waste produced, waste treatment operators
+Details relating to the position of the building, whether it is in a permitted industrial estate or private land, or transformed ground, etc., must be furnished along with other documents relating to the possession or leased place, rented, etc. Information relating to the manufacturing product, manufacturing process, raw materials used, water audit, waste produced, and waste treatment operators

 2 Project Report